abstractfactory/rfc/spec10.md

 And ultimately, it would help guarantee that, even though data may be overwritten in one location, it is never lost and can be re-submitted either automatically or manually per a user's request.

+### Push/Pull Daemon

+One of the advantages over using a proxy for storage as opposed to working directly towards a database is that you can schedule for writes to happen at a time more convenient for writing.

+For example, imagine you are working within an application which produces massive amounts of metadata; sporadically streaming to disk at a rate of 100mb/sec, and that it did so only for a few seconds.

+If this data were to immediately write to a remote server, the transfer could potentially become a bottle-neck in this process.

+Instead, the data could be written locally and a background process, a.k.a daemon, could then time the instances you are attempting to write and only Push once the time in between writes have reached a certain threshold; such as 10 seconds.

+Only after 10 seconds of inactivity would the daemon get to work in pushing all of this data onto the server.

+The user would get fast response-time, and the server would get one big chunk of data to store, rather than a sporadic cloud of requests.

 # Arbitrary Depth